esonpaguia/r-tutorial/readme.md

 * "While" Loop
 * "For" Loop
 * "If" statement
-* Law of Large Numbers
+* Exercise: Law of Large Numbers

 ## Section 3: Fundamentals of R
 * Vectors
+* Using the [] brackets
+* Vectorized operations
+* The power of vectorized operations
+* Functions in R
+* Packages in R
+* Exercise: Financial Statement Analysis